swiftlang/swift/docs/ABI.rst

 - The mangled **name** is referenced as a null-terminated C string at **offset 1**.
 This name includes no bound generic parameters.
-- The following three fields depend on the kind of nominal type.
+- The following four fields depend on the kind of nominal type.

   * For a struct or class: